tofetpuzo/Calluma/README.md

 # Calluma

-PayFriends is banking application developed in Java.
+Calluma is banking application developed in Java.
 This application aims to provide users with a seamless and intuitive experience for managing their daily expenses and also keep track of their expenses and help save money.

 ## Features